In this post, I will show you the pros and cons of retirement savings in cryptocurrency.

 Fiat currencies or fiat money are government-issued currencies that are not backed by a physical commodity, such as gold or silver, but rather by the government that issued it.
 The value of fiat money is derived from the relationship between supply and demand and the stability of the issuing government, rather than the worth of a commodity backing it as is the case for commodity money.
 The most popular fiat money are Euro, US dollars, British Pound Sterling, and others.

-Now, back to our question – can you stash your retirement savings in crypto?
+Now, back to our question – is retirement savings in cryptocurrency possible?
 Sure!

 In essence, Cryptocurrencies are the financial instruments for storing, exchanging, or buying/selling funds.
 You can exchange your fiat money for cryptocurrency assets.